BasCR-hub/final_project/README.md

-# Which country is the best at XX : an app to identify best practices oin public policy
+# Which country is the best at XX ?
+## An app to identify best practices oin public policy

 This app is aimed at public policy makers and analysts looking for inspiration from abroad on how to tackle specific issues.
 The site is accessible at <insert url>